 ANZ Rewards Travel Adventures

-The ANZ Rewards Travel Adventures card has a higher annual fee of $225, but the card also comes with a complimentary return Virgin Australia domestic flight and two Virgin Australia lounge passes every year.
+The ANZ Rewards Travel Adventures card has an annual fee of $225, but the card also comes with a complimentary return Virgin Australia domestic flight and two Virgin Australia lounge passes every year.
 You’ll also earn 1.5 ANZ Rewards points per dollar, which can be transferred at a 2:1 rate to Velocity or a 3:1 rate to Singapore Airlines KrisFlyer, Cathay Pacific Asia Miles or Airpoints.
 Note that the earn rate is reduced dramatically if you spend over $2,000 per month on this card.

 Best fee-free Australian credit cards for overseas spend